The best Wayfair Black Friday sales

 Not that we needed a reminder, but during the holiday season — taking place during this incredibly stressful year — we appreciate the sentiment of this typographical pillow.
 Made for outdoor use, it looks great inside, as well.

 Prone to forgetting to blow out your candles before leaving the house or heading to bed?
-Stay safe with this faux candle set made with hand-poured beeswax to look like the real thing.
-The small, medium and large candles come with a remote control and timer for even more convenience.
+Stay safe with this faux candle that has a hint of cinnamon chai.

 Three Posts Floral Botanical Study 6-Piece Art Print and Frame Set ($219.99, regularly $384; wayfair.com)